Universal momentum distributions for the spin-singlet NN channels

 Table 2.
 Nuclear contacts for $ ^3 {\rm{He}}$ for different models of $ NN $ and $ 3N $ interaction.

-Figure 10. (color online) The normalized momentum $pp$ distributions in $^3$He at $Q=0$, $\rho^0_{pp}(k)$, for four interaction models in comparison with the corresponding singlet UMDs, multiplied by the contacts $C_{pp}$.
-The notations are the same as in Fig. 9 plus filled circles representing AV18+UIX.
+Figure 10. (color online) Normalized momentum $pp$ distributions in $^3$He at $Q=0$, $\rho^0_{pp}(k)$, for four interaction models in comparison with the corresponding singlet UMDs, multiplied by the contacts $C_{pp}$.
+The notations are the same as in Fig. 9, with filled circles representing AV18+UIX.

 As mentioned above, the values of the nuclear contacts found for the $ np $-pairs are consistent with the results of Ref.
 [9].
 However, these values of both $ np $- and $ pp $-nuclear contacts differ from those given in Ref.
 [5] because the definitions of the corresponding UMDs and nuclear contacts are different there 3 (see also the relations between momentum distributions in Appendix A).